learn-co-curriculum/react-hooks-jsx/README.md

 ## Overview

-In this lesson, we'll discuss using JSX in our React code and how to transpile this code from JSX to JS that browsers understand.
-We'll do this by bundling our scripts using Browserify, and transforming the JSX using Babel.
+In this lesson, we'll discuss using JSX in our React code.

 ## Objectives

-1. Compile JSX to plain JavaScript
+1. Learn JSX
-2. Set up [browserify](https://github.com/substack/node-browserify) and [babelify](https://github.com/babel/babelify) for compiling an application
+2. Compiling with Babel and Webpack
 3. Render a React component using JSX

 ## What's JSX?